rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 When verifying an image signature, using cosign verify, the key will be automatically decrypted using the password stored in the Kubernetes secret under cosign.password.

-In the same folder that the cosign generate-key-pair is executed, a cosign.pub is generated as well (the public key of the cosign key-pair).
-Also the same is available in the cosign secret in our ${NAMESPACE} generated before as you can check.
+In the same folder where cosign generate-key-pair is executed, a cosign.pub is also generated (the public key of the cosign key-pair).
+The same key is also available in the cosign secret in our ${NAMESPACE} generated before, as you can verify.

 ### 6.2 Add Signature Integration within StackRox / ACS